Boat Conversion

 Boat Batteries

-FIG. 9 — Three Batteries and Charger (lower right) in Front Storage Compartment - (normally the batteries are covered with a piece of carpet, as shown in FIG. 4)
+FIG. 9 — Three Batteries and Charger (lower right) in Front Storage Compartment - (normally the batteries are covered with a piece of carpet or a foam pad, as shown in FIG. 4)

 Bow-mount 24 volt Auto-pilot Trolling Motor.
 Many walleye boats are rigged with transom-mount trolling motors.
 The reason, of course, is to facilitate backtrolling.
 However, in the type of fishing I mainly do (bass and pike casting), a bow-mount motor works out better.
 Also, auto-pilot is a helpful feature.
 Further, I use my trolling motor extensively — that is, all day long.
 So I decided to go with 24 volt (versus 12 volt) for longer battery run-time.
 MY SOLUTION: I installed a 24 volt Minn Kota Powerdrive 70PD/AP.
 It's rated at 70 pounds thrust.
 Due to the SSV-18's light weight, it propels the boat with ease.
 Which enables easy boat control in any wind and water condition.